a-type/0g/packages/0g/README.md

   buttons = this.query({
     all: [ButtonTag, Button, Transform],
   });
-  // reference the player to increment store players = this.query({
+  // reference the player to increment component players = this.query({
     all: [Score],
   });